jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 Solution: use SQL parameters in sql, named parameter or positional parameter.
 PreparedStatement and setXXXParameter().

-## hibernate ##

-- level 1 cache
-  a entity cache at session level. level 1 cache is enabled by hibernate by default.

-- level 2 cache
-  a entity cache at session factory level (shared by all sessions, application level cache). level 2 cache is not enabled by hibernate by default, need to be enabled.

-- early fetch, lazy fetch
-  early fetch hit the db and populate the entity object properties. lazy fetch initially create a proxy object with only ID in it. when a entity's property is accessed, it will then hit the DB to fetch the row data and populate the entity's properties.

-- get() vs load()
-	- get(class, id) is basic programming.
-It always eager fetch. if ID not exist in db, get() return null object, no exception.
-	- load(class,id) is advanced programming.
-It always lazy fetch.
-If ID not exists in DB,  load() returns ObjectNotExistException when it really hits the DB to read.

-- @OnetoOne, @OneToMany, @ManyToMany

 ## Spring @Component

 In Spring @Component, @Service, @Controller, and @Repository are Stereotype annotations